Quantum criticality and non-Fermi liquids: the Wilsonian renormalization group perspective: Introduction

 Throughout the present paper we restrict to the case of instabilities occurring at zero ordering wavevector $\vec{Q}$.
 The primary one-loop prediction concerning the bosonic properties in this case is the mean-field nature of the critical exponents at $T=0$.
-This can be understood \cite{Hertz_1976, Millis_1993, Nagaosa_1998, Sachdev_2011} by considering that integrating fermions out generates a bosonic action in effective dimensionality $d_{\rm eff} \coloneqq d + z$, where $d$ is the spatial dimension and $z$ the dynamical critical exponent that characterizes scaling of correlation time with correlation length, $\tau \sim \xi^{z}$.
-According to the one-loop result the low-energy order-parameter dynamics is governed by the Landau damping term $\sim|q_0|/|\vec{q}|$ in the propagator, where $q_0$ and $\vec{q}$ denote bosonic Matsubara frequency and momentum, respectively.
-By comparing the Landau damping term with the standard quadratic term $|\vec{q}|^2$, one obtains $z = 3$.
+This can be understood \cite{Hertz_1976, Millis_1993, Nagaosa_1998, Sachdev_2011} by considering that integrating fermions out generates a bosonic action in effective dimensionality $d_{\rm eff} \coloneqq d + z_b$, where $d$ is the spatial dimension and $z_b$ the dynamical critical exponent that characterizes scaling of correlation time with correlation length, $\tau \sim \xi^{z_b}$.
+According to the one-loop result, the low-energy order-parameter dynamics is governed by the Landau damping term $\sim|q_0|/|\vec{q}|$ in the propagator, where $q_0$ and $\vec{q}$ denote bosonic Matsubara frequency and momentum, respectively.
+By comparing the Landau damping term with the standard quadratic term $|\vec{q}|^2$ in the boson propagator, one obtains $z_b = 3$.
 In consequence, for two-dimensional systems $d_{\rm eff} = 5$, which exceeds the upper critical dimension $d_{\rm up} = 4$.
 These are the main one-loop characteristics of the bosonic sector at $T=0$.
-Concerning the fermionic properties, we invoke the broadly known one-loop result stating that the Fermi propagator $G_f$ for small frequencies $k_0$ behaves as :
+In reference to fermions, we will use the phrases "one-loop" and "RPA-type" interchangeably.
+Concerning the fermionic properties, we invoke the broadly known one-loop result \cite{Sachdev_2011} stating that the Fermi propagator $G_f$ for small frequencies $k_0$ behaves as:

-where $\vec{k}$ denotes fermionic wavevector and $k_f$ is the Fermi momentum.
+where $\vec{k}$ denotes the fermionic wavevector and $k_f$ is the Fermi momentum.
 At one loop level one obtains $\alpha = 2/3$, which implies non-Fermi liquid behavior.